Print the legend

 Nevertheless, My Darling Clementine, a far finer film than Frontier Marshal, is Ford’s creation and bears his stamp.
 And historically accurate or not (in fact, not) it’s a truly wonderful example of American myth-making.Ford and highly talented photographer Joseph MacDonald shot it in Tombstone, UT, as it were – that is by building a town of Tombstone in Monument Valley, at a cost of $250,000.
 The spare, almost lunar landscape makes the settlement small, precarious, isolated, on the edge of civilization only.

 The black & white photography is very beautiful.
+The picture was planned in Techniciolor but ended being shot in monochrome.
 OK, there are a lot of interiors (location shooting was still expensive and difficult) but Ford knew that Westerns belong out of doors and whenever he could, he had stages rolling across the screen leaving dust clouds behind them, and sun and skies.
 The scene of the so-called gunfight at the OK Corral is particularly well done, with a huge background and instead of blaring or tense music, the sound of wind and boots scuffing.
 Actually Ford rarely used ‘background music’, though he was fond (over-fond, possibly) of music produced by characters in the movie, especially rather sentimental ‘folk’ tunes.

 Henry Fonda was majestic as Wyatt Earp, one of his finest ever roles (and that’s saying a lot).
 Picking up his career after serving in the Navy, Fonda didn’t miss a beat.
 Still under contract at Fox, Hank was in the right place at the right time – and a fellow Navy man for Ford – and Victor Mature was too, almost, having just got out of the Coastguard (though that didn’t stop Ford insulting Mature as a “greaseball”).
 True, Fonda and Ford had an increasingly prickly relationship.
 Fonda had started as a buddy, gambling and drinking aboard Ford’s yacht the Araner, but Ford was too much of a tyrant for that to last.
 Still, friends or not, Ford knew what power Fonda could bring to a role.
 He had been magnificent as Young Mr Lincoln, then the best thing about the frontier drama Drums Along the Mohawk, and was especially fine, of course, as Tom Joad.
 “Fonda quietly imbues the Earp character with stunning power,” said Brian Garfield.
 He is the classic Western hero: laconic, moral, tough, with a hidden soft heart.